lyndonb-bq/tinkerpop/gremlin-go/README.md

 Gremlin-Go implements Gremlin within the Go language and can be used on any Go runtime greater than v1.17.
 Go's syntax has the same constructs as Java including "dot notation" for function chaining (a.b.c), round bracket function arguments (a(b,c)), and support for global namespaces (a(b()) vs a(__.b())).
 One important distinction with Go and Java is that the functions are capitalized, as is required to export functions is Go.
-As such, anyone familiar with Gremlin-Java will immediately be able to work with Gremlin-Go.

 Gremlin-Go is designed to connect to a "server" that is hosting a TinkerPop-enabled graph system.
 That "server" could be [Gremlin Server][gs] or a [remote Gremlin provider][rgp] that exposes protocols by which Gremlin-Go